anshu0810/anshu0810.github.io/README.md

 >"that hosting your content on a website gives you the power to fix inaccuracies almost instantly."

 This document will guide you to accomplish that goal.
+If you follow the steps of this readme then you will end up with a website that would look like the this gif.

 ![MY resume](https://media.giphy.com/media/znMM8g0B7EE5HZHzlV/giphy.gif)